Alikans0/qbio_Lab2/Lab_Notebooks/WEEK1.md

 - We decided to use **Modeller**, to model the loop by homology.
 For that we had to get rid of ANISOU between ATOM in the pdb  (The ANISOU records present the anisotropic temperature factors.)

-- I opened the pdb structure in **VMD** and extrcted the coordinates for both chains R & D, and put them in a **.atm file** (similar to pdb but specific to modeller) cf. 7f9z.atm
+- I opened the pdb structure in **VMD** and extracted the coordinates for both chains R & D, and put them in a **.atm file** (similar to pdb but specific to modeller) cf. 7f9z.atm

 - Another input in the **.ali file**.
 In this file we put the sequence of the protein (from uniprot) and a template/s (sequence from pdb file) cf ali.ali